 - i.
-Whether the trademark LIFESTYLE is registrable? - Whether there are any remedies available.
+Whether the trademark WEEKEND is registrable? - ii.
+Whether there are any remedies available.

-I have read the written submissions of both parties and hereby make my ruling in consideration of the same.
+I read the written submissions of both parties and hereby make my ruling in consideration of the same.

-Before I handle the issues at hand, I would like to first respond to the preliminary issue as raised by the applicant as to whether the opponent has locus standito to bring this action.
+Before I handle the issues at hand, i would like to first respond to the preliminary issue as raised by the applicant as to whether the opponent has locus standi to bring this action.